alagyn/GLaEDOS/README.md

 # GLaEDO
-The Game Library and Existential Dread Organizer
+The Game Library and Existential Dread Optimization System